albertoRamon/DAB_SWA_AAD/readme.md

    ![System MI on SWA](./Pictures/pic_21.png)

-2. Grant Read permission to SWA on Az SQL DB using T-SQL
+2. Grant Read permission to SWA AAD Identiy on Az SQL DB using T-SQL
 ```sql
 --- Create an SQL user, that point the the System Managed Identity
 -----------------------------------------------------------------